luebbe/homie-node-collection/README.md

 - _\<node-id>.temperatureOffset_: The temperature offset in degrees.
   Range = \[-10.0°C ..
 10.0°C].
 Default = 0°C.
-  This is a per node setting, so pay attention that the node names are different.
+  This is a _per node_ setting, so pay attention that the node ids are different.

 **Attention**: This offset is just added to the temperature read from the sensor.
 The relative humidity is not recalculated.